Recommended GPU for Aximmetry

 Which Aximmetry edition do I need to use a professional camera tracking system?

-The following experimental tracking systems are integrated:
+The following object tracking systems are integrated:

 - HTC Vive and any system that supports OpenVR